cgwire/kitsu/docs/nft/README.md

 ### Sum-up of your view
 The last part (4), at the bottom of the screen, is the sum-up of your displayed page.
 It means the sum-up will update if you filter the page.

-You can see the number of elements (assets or NFT Collections), the total number of estimated days, and the total number of already spent days.
+You can see the number of elements (assets or NFT Collections), the total number of estimated days, and the total number of days already spent.

 ## Create an Asset
 ### Create your first asset
-So, now we have created our production and have a general grasp about Kitsu interface, it's time to create our very first asset.
+So, now that we have created our production and have a general grasp of the Kitsu interface, it's time to create our very first asset.

 On the asset page, click on **Add assets**.

 ![Asset page first time](../img/getting-started/add_assets_first.png)

 ::: warning
-When you create an asset, the task workflow you have designed will be applied and **all the tasks will be created at the same time than the asset**.
+When you create an asset, your task workflow will be applied, and **all the tasks will be created simultaneously as the asset**.
 :::

 A pop-up window opens:

 It asks you to choose the **Asset Type** (1).
-If you didn't add new asset type Kitsu will provide you with some example as: Characters, Environment, FX, Props, ...
+If you didn't add a new asset type, Kitsu will provide you with examples such as Characters, Environment, FX, Props, etc.
 Let's start with a character.

 ::: tip
-You can also customize the asset type list and their tasks pipeline.
+You can also customize the asset type list and the tasks pipeline.
 [Customization of the workflow](../customization-pipeline/README.md#modify-an-existing-asset-types) )
 :::